 If the answer is no, this is where the mismatch occurs.
 The needs that the technology fulfills have not been matched to the user’s needs and I have seen this happen time and time again.

 An easy solution is a User based “Needs Analysis”.
 This approach helps organizations focus on the needs of employees which will provide valuable information to determine a purpose-based solution.
+When implementing new technology your strategy and design must take into account the end users.

 Organizational leaders must have first hand knowledge of what the technology is capable of doing and most importantly, be comfortable in using the technology.
 By attending training sessions, leaders demonstrate that they have a clear understanding of how to use the technology.